What is the Writing Center?

 What kind of assignments can I bring?
 Can I bring in things that are not for a class?

-You can bring in any piece of writing, even if it is not for a class.
+You can bring in (or upload, for virtual appointments) any piece of writing, even if it is not for a class.

 What do I need to bring with me?

-You should try to bring everything related to the writing project, including the assignment, written drafts, readings, outlines, and previous feedback.
-You can bring printed copies or have the materials on your laptop or tablet.
-(Note: Tutors will have a difficult time reading your materials from a phone.)
+You should bring in (or upload, for virtual appointments) everything related to the writing project, including the assignment, written drafts, readings, outlines, and previous feedback.

 I haven’t started writing yet, but I need help with ideas.
-Can I still come in?
+Can I still get help?

 English is not my first language.
 Can you still help me?

 Yes!
 Our tutors have received training and have much experience working with students whose first language is not English.
-You may also consider scheduling an appointment with Prof. Laila Dahan, our ESL specialist, in Whitten, Room 128.
+You may also consider scheduling an appointment with Prof. Laila Dahan, our ESL specialist, who is also on the schedule.
+You would make an appointment with her in the same way as you would with a student-tutor.
 Although she is not a student tutor, she has special expertise to help students whose first language is not English.

 What happens during a tutoring session?